ikanisa/abareyo/docs/supabase/phase0-snapshot.md

 ## 5. Next Actions Before Entering Phase 1

-1. **Validate remote schema:** Run the Supabase CLI commands above, export the ERD from Supabase Studio, and attach both assets to the repo (e.g., `docs/supabase/erd-2025-10-18.svg`).
+1. **Validate remote schema:** Run the Supabase CLI commands above, export the ERD from Supabase Studio, and attach both assets to the repo (e.g., `docs/supabase/erd-2025-10-18.svg`). _CLI attempt (2025-10-18) blocked pending Supabase login/password._
-2. **Decide canonical tables:** Confirm whether `wallet` → `wallets`, `tickets` → `ticket_orders`, etc. remain; author follow-up migrations to drop/rename the legacy copies.
+2. **Decide canonical tables:** Confirm whether `wallet` → `wallets`, `tickets` → `ticket_orders`, etc. remain; author follow-up migrations to drop/rename the legacy copies. _See `docs/supabase/canonical-table-plan.md` for the proposed direction._
 3. **Backfill missing DDL:** Either add Prisma migration(s) or Supabase SQL to create `public.partners` (or remove the slug migration if obsolete).
-4. **Secrets plan:** Move real values out of `.env.production`, populate Vault + Vercel, and schedule rotations for publishable/service-role keys, JWT signer, metrics token.
+4. **Secrets plan:** Move real values out of `.env.production`, populate Vault + Vercel, and schedule rotations for publishable/service-role keys, JWT signer, metrics token. _Detailed steps captured in `docs/supabase/secret-rotation-plan.md`._
 5. **Tier sign-off:** Confirm with stakeholders that we will upgrade Supabase to the Pro tier once Phase 1 starts; note the billing impact alongside the Cron/Queues rollout.
 6. **Documentation:** Update `docs/supabase-hardening-roadmap.md` with the correct project ID and link back to this snapshot so the Ops runbook stays consistent.